paulscott56/tech4africa2013/README.md

-OSCON2012
+Tech4Africa 2013
 =========

-OSCON2012 code for MongoDB and Android talk
+Tech4Africa code for MongoDB geospatial talk

-For information please contact Paul Scott <pscott209@gmail.com> or Herman Smith <hermansmeagol@gmail.com>
+For information please contact Paul Scott <paul.scott@dstvo.com>

 All code is licensed under GPLv3 and all data is Creative Commons Attribution license.

 Geographical data is available on geonames.org under the same license.

-Enjoy, and please do ping us if you use this code for something useful!
+Enjoy, and please do ping me if you use this code for something useful!